 Nothing transforms dry, dull strands like a good hair oil.
 And these days, they're not difficult to come across.
-In fact, there are tons of options to choose from: coconut, argan, jojoba, and castor, to name a few.
+In fact, there are tons of options to choose from: coconut, argan, jojoba, palm, and castor, to name a few.
 And now, we've got one more gem to add to the growing list.
 Enter: pracaxi oil.
 Lately, it seems like everyone, from celebrity stylists to major haircare brands to TikTok influencers, is promoting the stuff—but why?
 What is it about pracaxi oil that makes it deserving of our attention?
 And what sets it apart from the other oils out there?
 To get the low-down on pracaxi oil and how it can benefit tresses, we consulted with hair experts Dr. Stacy Chimento, Gretchen Friese, Giovanni Vaccaro, and Gina Rivera.

 Meet the Expert